afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

   1. The variance of Binomial distribution for any fixed \\(p \\).
   2. The variance that comes from the fact that \\(p \\) is itself a random variable.

-Note that 2. would be missing from frequentist treatment of a problem, you'd say something like
+Note that 2. would be missing from frequentist treatment of the problem, you'd say something like

 \\(Var[Bin(N-n, \hat{p})] = (N-n)\hat{p}(1 - \hat{p}) \\), where

 \\( \hat{p} = p_b / n \\), and be done with the problem.
 However in such
-treatment of a problem it is not possible to estimate the effect of the sample size, \\(n\\), on your final uncertainty - which is deeply unsatisfactory.
+treatment it is not possible to estimate the effect of the sample size,
+\\(n\\), on your final uncertainty - which is deeply unsatisfactory.

-However, guided by the formula of [conditional variace][cond], under Bayesian treatment of the problem, we can say that
+However, guided by the formula of [conditional variace][cond], under Bayesian treatment, we can say that

 $$
 \begin{align*}